SOLODILLYA/SumUpDashboardLightweight/README.md

 **http://localhost:8080**

 You will see the login page.
 Click the "Login using SumUp" button to start the authentication process and access your dashboard!

+For mock data testing: **http://localhost:8080/sumup/dashboard?token=123** will bring you to the dashboard with mock data.

+**IMPORTANT:** Follow steps stated in **Configure the Backend** for the dashboard to work as expected with mock data.